 Multidisciplinary Team: When you come to The Ohio State University Wexner Medical Center’s Comprehensive Spine Center, we determine the source of your pain, accurately diagnose the severity of your condition and choose which least-invasive treatment approach will restore you to the highest level of function possible.

-Among the experts at our Comprehensive Spine Center are:
+Among the experts at Ohio State Spine Care are:

 - Physical medicine and rehabilitation physicians